Icenium/icenium-cli/docs/man_pages/publishing/appmanager-upload-android.md

 ### Options
 * `--certificate` - Sets the certificate that you want to use for code signing your Android app.
 You can set a certificate by index or name. <% if(isHtml) { %>To list available certificates, run `$ appbuilder certificate`<% } %>
 * `--download` - If set, downloads the application package to the root of the project.
 * `--publish` - If set, after the upload completes, automatically publishes the application package for the members of its distribution groups.
-You can set additional distribution groups with the `--groups` option.
+You can set additional distribution groups with the `--group` option.
 * `--send-email` - If set, after publishing your app, Telerik AppManager sends an email with the link to the app to the distribution groups, assigned to the published app.<% if(isHtml) { %> This option is applicable only when the `--publish` switch is set.<% } %>
 * `--send-push` - If set, after publishing your app, Telerik AppManager sends a push notification that a new version is available to all registered devices in the distribution groups, assigned to the published app.<% if(isHtml) { %> This option is applicable only when the `--publish` switch is set.<% } %>
 * `--group` - Assigns additional distribution groups for the application.
 You can set multiple groups by specifying the `--group` option multiple times.
 You can set a group by index or name. <% if(isHtml) { %>To list the available groups, run `$ appbuilder appmanager groups`<br/>This option is applicable only when the `--publish` switch is set.<% } %>